chaserda/ai-saas/README.md

 - `npx prisma db push`
 - `npx prisma generate`

-You can access a local Prima client by running
+You can access a local Prisma client by running
 - `npx prisma studio`

 ## Now start up your app!